• Skip to main content

 Birria has taken on a new tradition in the United States.
 It is served many different ways but usually with lots of melty cheese and a bowl of Birria sauce to dip it in.

-birria quesadilla cut into pieces, topped with corn salsa with a block of cheese and a bowl of broth to the side
+Birria quesadilla cut into pieces, topped with corn salsa with a block of cheese and a bowl of broth to the side.

 Birria Quesadillas